aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 1. **reduces attack surface**: if you store your environment variables on your machine in `.env` files and then upload them to the server, if an attacker every gets access to your machine, then they know your environment variables.
 	- If using a secrets manager, you make an API call, and that API call is protected via access keys and short-lived auth tokens.
 2. **enables RBAC**: with secrets manager, you can use IAM to offer fine-grained RBAC for what secrets users can or can't access.
+	- You can attach **resource policies** to individual secrets to control who can access that secret.
 ### Parameter Store

 ### KMS